A Celebration of Courage and Transformation

 170 Women Graduated in Kenya & Rwanda

-This summer, the air was filled with joy, tears, and songs of celebration as 170 women leaders in Rwanda and Kenya walked across the stage to receive their certificates of completion in our 3-year leadership training initiative.
+This summer, the air was filled with joy, tears, and songs of celebration as 170 Rwandan and Kenyan women leaders walked across the stage to receive their certificates of completion in our 3-year leadership training initiative (WLTI).

 Rwanda: Empowering Communities, Restoring Dignity